AndrewDMorgan/Fire-and-Water/README.md

 # Fire-and-Water
 My supercomputing project for 22-23.
 The title is based on "Fire and Ice".
-In this project I strive to create a simulation that simulates the effects of fire on hydraulic erosion.
+In this project I strive to create a simulation that simulates the effects of wildfires on hydraulic erosion.

+Currently I have created both the hydrolic erosion simulation and a multi-processing script to increase preformace.
+I need to create a ground water absorption script and then intagrate these scripts together.